DanielP0111/COP-4934-Senior-Design--L10/attack/README.md

 # Security Phase Overview

-This Readme serves as an overview for the security phase of our project.
-The structure of our security phase, generalized statisitics, and other findings are presented here.
+During the security phase of our project, team members split into attack pairs.
+Each pair developed a complex cyber attack, deployed it against DocTalk’s different defense variations, and then analyzed the success rates of these attacks.
+This document provides a generalized overview of our research process, defenses, attacks, and findings.

-The other files in this directory contain written and statisitical documentation of our teams cyber attacks and defenses on DocTalk.
-Each attack and defense pair has two Jupyter Notebooks associated with it.
-One notebook contains the outline of both the attack and defense as well as success rate statistis.
-The other notebook logs all responses made by DocTalk when compiling success rate statisitics.
-The prompt and response are separated for cleanliness.
+The nested directories contain detailed documentation (within Jupyter Notebooks) of our team’s cyber attacks and defenses on DocTalk.
+There is one master document file per directory that contains the attack flow, defenses, success rate statistics, and corresponding outputs.

+*Note: Links are added to the documentation to allow for easy navigation within the attack documentation.
+Unfortunately, GitHub does not support the use of these links.
+When cloned locally, the links will work correctly.*

 ## Defense Version Definitions

 Throughout each notebook, attack prompts are tested against three different versions of the DocTalk system, each representing a different level of security hardening.
 Success rates are recorded separately for each version to demonstrate the effectiveness of various defense strategies.
-Hardening against these two specific attacks were prioritized, and the differences in protection against the attacks are listed below.
+Hardening against these attacks were prioritized, and the differences in protection against the attacks are listed below.

 ### Version 0 (V0): Baseline/Control

-This is the first iteration of the DocTalk system we created with no protection against attack vectors.
+This is the first iteration of the DocTalk system we created with no vulnerability patching.
 This includes:

 - agents having basic system prompts with little security
 - no input validation